October 14-15, 2020

 About the Forum

-The 2020 Forum is the third of a three-year series intended to help advance our collective knowledge about current spill prevention and response policies and practices in place in Washington State and B.C.
-It is hosted by the Washington State Department of Ecology and the B.C.
-Ministry of Environment and Climate Change Strategy, and is a non-voting and non-decision-making entity.
+The 2020 Forum was the third of a three-year series intended to help advance our collective knowledge about current spill prevention and response policies and practices in place in Washington State and B.C.
+It was hosted by the Washington State Department of Ecology and the B.C.
+Ministry of Environment and Climate Change Strategy, and was a non-voting and non-decision-making entity.